-Sugarcreek Metropark Green Trail is a 4.1 mile moderately trafficked loop trail located near Bellbrook, OH that features a river.
+Sugarcreek Metropark Green Trail is a 4.1 mile moderately trafficked loop trail located near Bellbrook, Ohio that features a river.
 The trail is rated as moderate and primarily used for hiking, walking, and trail running.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash